OGR-67/CheatSheet/README.md

-kill pid      Kill process with id pid pkill name    Kill process with name name killall name  Kill all processes with names beginning name
+kill pid      Kill process with id pid pkill name    Kill process with name name killall name  Kill all processes with names beginning name CTRL - Z      set process to the background and sleep it fg            get back to slept foreground
 ```

 ---